ibm-cloud-docs/monitoring/pricing.md

 * `Base cost per host`

-    The base price per host per month is 35 USD which includes up to 1K time-series (includes Prometheus, JMX, appchecks, StatsD and platform metrics) and 50 containers.
+    The base price per host per month is 35 USD which includes up to 1K time-series (includes Prometheus, JMX, appchecks, and StatsD metrics) and 50 containers.

     For 3 hosts, the total base cost adds to **105 USD**.